 The importance of titling your blogs properly can never be understated, especially with the average attention span seeming to shrink each year.
 An agency can take their time composing a brilliant post, fully optimized for SEO, but the impression will fall apart fast without a proper stamping from a good title.

-For clarity’s sake more than anything else, social media agencies should make a point of improving their headlines, since specific titles will magnetize a specific readership.
+For clarity’s sake more than anything else, with content writing, content social media agencies should make a point of improving their headlines, since specific titles will magnetize a specific readership.
 Fun titles make for fun articles, and the opposite equally applies.

 All that said, no matter how striking a title is, new visitors sure won’t stay long if the content they’re being presented with lacks pull.